Mitten, John

 Biographical Text

-Son of Charlie Mitten, a post-war player with Manchester United who spent time playing in a 'rebel league' in Colombia, John as an England Schools and Youth international who gained his first professional contract with Mansfield Town in January 1958.
-He then moved to Newcastle United in September 1958, where he scored 3 goals in 9 league starts before leaving for Coventry City in August 1963 and later Plymouth Argyle in January 1967 where he added a further 43 league appearances and 8 goals.
+Son of Charlie Mitten - a post-war player with Manchester United who spent time playing in a 'rebel league' in Colombia - John was an England Schools and Youth international who gained his first professional contract with Mansfield Town in January 1958.
+He then moved to Newcastle United in September 1958 (3 goals in 9 league starts) before leaving for Coventry City in August 1963 ahead of a move to Plymouth Argyle in January 1967 where he added a further 43 league appearances and 8 goals.

 Appearances